sledd/previous_icecaps_analysis/.github/ISSUE_TEMPLATE/design_discussion.md

 ---

 **Description**
-Please descrbie the design you ahve in mind.
+Please descrbie the design you have in mind.

 **Motivation**
 Please describe *why* you would like this design.